Sustainability at IUMS 2026

 What we are doing in 2026

-• Allow exchange of knowledge by visiting research institutions in the area of the convention center and/or committee members’ institutions to make meaningful connections and bridges between continents
+Allow exchange of knowledge by visiting research institutions in the area of the convention center and/or committee members’ institutions to make meaningful connections and bridges between continent.

 Make cities and human settlements inclusive, safe, resilient, and sustainable